AhmedSeemalK/Enterprise-Inference/ida/README.md

 #### Using the inference-config.cfg configuration file
-If you don't want to be prompted for the required parameters, you can use the inference-config.cfg file to provide the necessary values.
+If you don't want to be prompted for the required parameters, you can use the `ida\inference-config.cfg` file to provide the necessary values.
 The automation will read the values from this file.
-Here's an example of the inference-config.cfg file:
+Here's an example of the `inference-config.cfg` file:
 `````
 cluster_url=example.com
 cert_file=/path/to/cert/file.pem